The Thames was vital to London's growth well into the 19th century and was crowded with boats and ships of all sizes.

 Following the success of the London 2012 Olympic and Paralympic Games, the then-Mayor of London committed to increasing annual passenger numbers on the river to 12 million by 2020.
-The River Action Plan outlines a number of measures to be taken by TfL and other stakeholders to boost the number of trips on the river and increase the integration of river services with London's transport network.
+London's Passenger Pier Strategy outlines a number of measures to be taken by TfL and other stakeholders to improve our network of piers and increase the integration of river services with London's transport network.

 The Woolwich Ferry